Cannabis Health & Safety

 -

-What are the mental health effects of cannabis use?
+What are the effects of consuming cannabis on mental health?

-In some people, cannabis use increases the risk of developing mental illnesses, such as psychosis or schizophrenia.
-Any cannabis use is associated with a 40% increased risk of psychosis.
 Consuming cannabis can produce effects that induce mild or temporary symptoms of anxiety, paranoia and delusional beliefs or cause more permanent mental impairment.
+In some people, cannabis consumption increases the risk of developing mental illnesses, such as psychosis or schizophrenia.

 Is cannabis addictive?